Paraguay expedition: The international arbitration: zero damages

 The theory for the claimants was that they were doing well in Paraguay until López became jealous of their success and decided to ruin them.
 The arbitrators rejected this as absurd.
 It was the arrogant behavior of Hopkins that was their ruin, neither were they doing very well.
 Their award (13 August 1860) was as follows:

 That the said claimants,"The United States and Paraguay Navigation Company", have not proved or established any right to damages upon their said claim against the Government of the Republic of Paraguay; and that, upon the [evidence], the said government is not responsible to the said company in any damages or pecuniary compensation whatever, in all the premises.
 In his detailed reasons Cave Johnson alluded to the "enormous, if not criminal exaggeration of the demands of this company".
 Hence the company, which could have got $250,000 if Bowlin had had a free hand, received nothing.

+The New York Times said "the fishiness of the claim has been most satisfactorily proven.
+The Administration fears ridicule, for never did so big a mountain produce so small a mouse".